 Comparative planetology is a field of study that compares and contrasts the properties of different planets to understand the processes that shape them.
 By comparing Neptune and Earth, scientists can gain insights into the formation and evolution of planetary systems, the role of composition in determining a planet's characteristics, and the conditions that make a planet habitable.

-For example, studying the differences in atmospheric composition between Neptune and Earth can help scientists understand how atmospheres evolve over time and how they influence a planet's temperature and climate.
+Here's one way to look at it: studying the differences in atmospheric composition between Neptune and Earth can help scientists understand how atmospheres evolve over time and how they influence a planet's temperature and climate.
 Similarly, comparing the internal structures of Neptune and Earth can provide clues about the formation and differentiation of planets.

 Public Perception and Education